kiv-mark/Sample_Flask_API/README.md

 ############################################################################

 ## Steps to run the code.
-1. Please install all the packages by running the requirement.txt file.
+1. Please install all the packages by running the requirement.txt file.\n
 $ pip install -r requirements.txt

 2. The run the connection.py file